Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
 ## Changes in Sku r34.19
 - New feature: Ingame calendar under Core > Calendar.
-At them moment you can read calendar events and react to them.
+At the moment you can read calendar events and react to them.
 You can't create own events.
 I will add that in a later step.
 	- All calendar events are listed under Core > Calendar > Events.
 Each event has a tooltip with all details.
 If you can react (sign-up, decline, etc.) on an event then the events submenu has those options.
 	- All calendar data is synced from the server.
 Therefore it may take a few seconds before details are available.
 In that case the menu will show "Querying" and there is a sound until the data is synced.
 	- There are options for notifications on new calendar events under Core > Calendar > Options.
 Notifications are Off by default.
 The calendar will be checked for new events every 2 minutes.